 by Angela Morabito

-The Central Student Government did not respond to a request for comment in time for publication.
+Ohio State University did not respond to a request for comment in time for publication.
+In the event of a response, this article will be updated accordingly.

 – – –